Inglemoor-Coding-Computing/NCC-2024-Problems/problems/Rubik's Revolution/problem.md

 Shifting the face of a cube will affect the adjacent faces.
 For example, rotating face 1 will affect faces 0, 2, 4, and 5.

+If shifting all the layers, make sure the opposite face is also rotated.
+For example, if you rotate face 1, you must also rotate face 3 to maintain geometric consistency.

 Together, the encoded moves will be these integers in one line.

 ```